Atlantic Illumination Entertainment Lighting

 Duplication

-Some things may seem unsuitable for a given kit.
-However, they are included because from time to time I or others have had a need for one or more of them when I had a particular kit at an event.
-As a service to my clients, I like to have small items available should the need arise.
-They are simple, inexpensive things that may mean a lot to a person at a particular moment.
-These might encompass safety pins, batteries, a pen, paper clips, felt-tip markers, looseleaf paper, band-aids and so on.
-The cost is little to me but goes a long way to pleasing my clients.
+In addition, as a service to my clients, I like to have small items available should requests arise.
+These are not usually typical tech items, but are simple, inexpensive things that may mean a lot to a person at a particular moment.
+They might encompass safety pins, batteries, pens, paper clips, felt-tip markers, looseleaf paper, band-aids, cable ties, and so on.
+The cost is little to me but goes a long way toward pleasing a client.
 This can be returned as repeat business, but at the minimum, it is a good-will gesture that clients or their staff seldom forget.
 If you always seem to have what they need, they will more often come to you.
-What better business model can one have than being ready to please a client? (-:

 Overkill